 Understanding Different Filter Types

-One aspect of selecting a new tank that shouldn’t be overlooked is the filter type.
+One aspect of selecting a new cool tank that shouldn’t be overlooked is the filter type.
 Many tank kits come with all major accessories included, and while your attention may be fixed on the look of the tank design, taking a moment to understand the pros and cons of what kind of filter you’re getting is important in assuring you don’t regret your decision later on.

 “Hang On” Filters